princefishthrower/chrisfrew.in/src/content/blog/plug-time-going-full-send-on-teaching-and-content-creation/index.md

 ## Let's Do This! 🚀

 2021 is my year!
-Uh oh, I should probably avoid that phrase... we all know what happened in 2020 with too many people saying that! :joy:
+Uh oh, I should probably avoid that phrase... we all know what happened in 2020 with too many people saying that! 😂

 Anyways, I wanted to create an update already in this third week of January on my 2021 goal of doing more course work.
 I've already released a new course this month, and am well positioned to release at least two more courses this January and February!